jupyter/jupyter_client/examples/tenki_provisioner/README.md

   install with `--break-system-packages` (the guest is disposable).
 - **Restart** provisions a fresh microVM — kernel restarts do not preserve guest state.

+## Lifecycle & duration notes

+- **Leak-safe launch.** If provisioning succeeds but a later step fails (or the launch is cancelled), the microVM is torn down before the error propagates.
+As a last resort, set `max_duration_seconds` so an orphaned VM self-terminates.
+- **Idle sessions.** A kernel is idle between cells.
+If your deployment idle-pauses sandboxes, a long gap could pause the VM mid-session; the provisioner runs a best-effort `refresh` every `keepalive_interval_seconds` to avoid this.
+For long unattended gaps, also raise `idle_timeout_minutes`.
+- **Long-running cells.** `create_timeout` bounds *provisioning* only, not cell execution.
+There is no hard cell timeout; size `max_duration_seconds` to your longest expected session (or leave it `0` for no cap).
+- **Teardown is retryable.** If terminating the microVM fails, the error is logged and the sandbox handle is retained so a subsequent `cleanup` retries, rather than silently leaking a running VM.

 ## Tests